A Lesson to Learn: Athenex Inc. (ATNX)

 ATNX’s Market Performance

-ATNX stocks went up by 19.05% for the week, with a monthly jump of 26.02% and a quarterly performance of 13.21%, while its annual performance rate touched -76.32%.
-The volatility ratio for the week stands at 16.31% while the volatility levels for the past 30 days are set at 9.03% for Athenex Inc. The simple moving average for the period of the last 20 days is 18.96% for ATNX stocks with a simple moving average of -38.51% for the last 200 days.
+ATNX stocks went down by -23.50% for the week, with a monthly drop of -5.48% and a quarterly performance of -17.74%, while its annual performance rate touched -79.51%.
+The volatility ratio for the week stands at 9.37% while the volatility levels for the past 30 days are set at 9.34% for Athenex Inc. The simple moving average for the period of the last 20 days is -11.61% for ATNX stocks with a simple moving average of -51.30% for the last 200 days.

 Analysts’ Opinion of ATNX